 - TEDx Berklee Valencia, Valencia, Spain, June 21, 2014

 - The Second International Workshop on Musical Metacreation, Northeastern University, Boston, USA, October 14-15, 2013

 - Harvard University, Graduate School of Design, presenting alongside chef Jason Bond as part of our first public food opera, May 22, 2012

-This first set of articles, published as a four-part series in NewMusicBox in November 2015, provides a fairly comprehensive overview of the project to date.
+The following four articles, published as a series in NewMusicBox in November 2015, provides a fairly comprehensive overview of the project to date.

 “Tasting Notes,” November 2, 2015

 “Bridging Gastronomy and Art Requires Making Connections,” November 9, 2015